 Ebb and Flow Rest Camp is situated in the Wilderness Section of the Garden Route National Park, along the banks of the beautiful Touw River.
-Wilderness is a small town that sits pretty much in between the larger towns of George and Knysna.
-It’s breath taking scenery and laid back vibes make it a popular destination among backpackers and roadtrippers of all ages.
+Wilderness is a small town that sits between the larger towns of George and Knysna.
+Its breath taking scenery and laid back vibes make it a popular destination among backpackers and roadtrippers of all ages.
 Boasting tranquil rivers, a long stretch of beach, and the greenest forests you can imagine, you can expect to marvel at your surroundings at all times.

 ACCOMMODATION AND FACILITIES

 Ebb and Flow offers a variety of accommodation types.
 You can pitch your tent on one of their many grassy campsites; choosing to camp either right next to the river, or a short walk away from it.
-You can bring your caravan along and park at one of their caravan sites.
+Alternatively, you can bring your caravan along and park at one of their caravan sites.
 A 220V power point is provided for the caravans.

 WHEN TO GO

-Ebb and Flow Rest Camp is a popular destination for families and it gets pretty packed over peak seasons (April to July & November to Mid-January).
+Ebb and Flow Rest Camp is a popular destination for families and it gets pretty packed over peak seasons (April to July & November to mid-January).
 If you would like to visit over these times it is advised that you book well in advance.
-If you’re looking for a bit more peace and quiet then off peak times would be perfect for you.
+If you’re looking for a bit more peace and quiet then off-peak times would be perfect for you.
 There is no need to book, just rock up and pick your plot.